In this section

 Appeals

-An ‘Appeals’ version of the ‘Partially Operative Selwyn District Plan’ is now available showing all provisions that have legal effect and identifying the areas under appeal, where the previous Operative District Plan still applies.
+An ‘Appeals’ version of the ‘Partially Operative Selwyn District Plan’ is now available showing all provisions that have legal effect and identifying the areas under appeal, where the previous district plan still applies.

 blue box with text View Appeal version Partially Operative Selwyn District Plan